RelaxedJS/ReLaXed/README.md

 # ReLaXed

-ReLaXed is a software to create PDF documents interactively using HTML or [Pug](https://pugjs.org/api/getting-started.html) (a shorthand for HTML).
-It enables to define complex layouts with CSS and Javascript while writing the content in a friendly, minimal syntax close to Markdown or LaTeX.
+ReLaXed is a tool which creates PDF documents interactively using HTML or [Pug](https://pugjs.org/api/getting-started.html) (a shorthand for HTML).
+It allows complex layouts to be defined with CSS and JavaScript, while writing the content in a friendly, minimal syntax close to Markdown or LaTeX.

 Here it is in action in the Atom editor:

 <p align='center'><img src="https://i.imgur.com/4N4fSYY.gif" title="source: imgur.com" /></p>

 And here are a few output examples:

 <table>
   <tr align="center">